Unifying Theories for Nonequilibrium Statistical Mechanics: Dynamical Systems Investigated

 The periodic Lorentz gas describes a system of fixed scattering centers that cause rigid-body collisions of a single, spherical gas particle.
 The deflections of the studied gas particle cause it to undergo a random walk, mimicking an ideal gas.
-This model has been applied to study electron conductivity.\cite{achep01} The zero-forcing case where the scattering centers have a spatially periodic order was studied by Sinai,\cite{lbumo81} who showed that the trajectory of the particle over long times converges to a Brownian random walk, and that the expected direction of motion remains constant over time.
-The evolution of the probability density can be shown to converge to a Boltzmann transport equation,\cite{ggall69,cbold83} and even has intuitive diffusive properties under a small, constant external force.\cite{ncher08} A review of approaches to the Lorentz gas was given by Spohn.\cite{hspoh80}

-In two dimensions, with a constant applied force, the periodic Lorentz gas is also known as the Galton board, which has an even longer history.
-Between scattering centers, the particle follows a parabolic trajectory, making exact analysis difficult.
-An analysis using a constant kinetic energy thermostat showed strong chaotic properties, including fractal scaling of the probability distributions for particle-scatterer impact.\cite{whoov89} With elastic collisions, the kinetic energy of the particle increases linearly as the particle falls.
-For this case, it has recently been shown that the particle velocity grows with time as $t^{1/3}$, and that (analogous to the Gambler's ruin problem) for large enough starting velocity the particle will return to its initial height with probability 1.\cite{ncher09}

-To illustrate the full fluctuation theorems for this system, the following 2D simulation was carried out.
-A constant acceleration ($E \hat x - g\hat z$) is applied to a rigid disk in the presence of a fixed hexagonal close-packed lattice of scatterers.
-On each collision, the normal component of the particle's velocity is reversed, and a Langevin impulse is applied to its velocity.
-The thermostat is important to dissipate energy added by the constant external force.
-Because the object is macroscopic, the random impulses are negligible.
-To be consistent, the tangential velocity is subject to an independent impulsive Langevin scattering.
-This required tracking the particle's angular velocity.
+We simulated free flight of a single particle under constant external field ($\vec E = E \hat x - g\hat z \in \mathbb R^2$) as a series of parabolic segments interrupted by discrete collisions.
+Scattering centers were placed on a regular 2D hexagonal lattice with side length $L$.
+Numerically, collisions were detected by solving the quartic equation required to find the time of intersection of parabolic trajectories with one circular scatterer at the origin.
+By monitoring collisions with the unit cell boundaries and translating appropriately, only one particle-scatterer interaction needed testing during each computational update cycle.

+On each collision, the particle's location is unchanged, and an impulsive force is chosen at random following Eq.~\ref{e:langevin}.
+An extra maximum-entropy constraint is added to enforce reflection of the particle's velocity.
+The geometry in Fig.~\ref{f:impulse} is used in the following and defines the decomposition of the particle's center of mass velocity into normal and tangential components and shows its angular velocity.
+We assume the particle is a uniform circular disk of radius $r$ with mass $M$ and moment of inertia $M r^2/2$.
+The angular velocity is not considered in most treatments of the Lorentz gas, but must be included for a consistent set of energy equations.
+It is also needed to compute the tangential velocity, $v_t$, at the contact point.